There are many different ways to read the Bible.

 How Does Lectio Divina Work?

-Without getting super technical on all the details about Lectio Divina, I want to go over the basic process to help you start implementing it into your quiet time, or even for our current C
+Without getting super technical on all the details about Lectio Divina, I want to go over the basic process to help you start implementing it into your quiet time, or even in our materials in Forerevergreen.

 - Select a passage from Scripture to study through Lectio Divina.
 It could be as small as a single verse, but don’t pick too large of a passage while starting out.
 Typically Lectio Divina is done with 3-10 verses of a section of Scripture.